'The Bachelor' is looking for love in Japan | The Japan Times

 “The Bachelor” first aired on U.S. television network ABC in 2002 and just wrapped up its 21st season in March.
 A year after the show’s debut, ABC introduced “The Bachelorette,” and the dating tables were turned.
 The series has local versions in around 30 countries with the exact same set-up: One bachelor (or bachelorette), 25 contestants (or potential mates), a mansion they share for eight weeks and a rose ceremony at the end of each episode.

-Now, after 15 long years, “The Bachelor” has arrived in Japan, and all 13 episodes (including the epilogue) are available for streaming on Amazon Prime TV.
+Now, after 15 long years, “The Bachelor” has arrived in Japan, and all 12 episodes (including the epilogue) are available for streaming on Amazon Prime Video.
 It’s by no means the first dating show this country has seen, though.
 In 1955, Japanese TV came out with a program titled “Meoto Zenzai (“All is Good Between Husbands and Wives”), and since then some 70-plus dating shows have aired on prime time and late-night TV.
 “Terrace House” on Fuji Television (and now streaming on Netflix Japan) is widely considered Japan’s first reality-dating show, but it has a much more casual take on relationships than “The Bachelor.”
 The people of “Terrace House” are more relaxed about dating, and quite open about sex.
 They’re not looking for long-term commitment.

 “The Bachelor Japan,” on the other hand, is firmly focused on the marriage proposal.
 The women have a lot more at stake, and beneath their smiling flirtatiousness, the tension is palpable.
 Fights happen, and in each of the episodes someone (or two or three) dissolves into tears of misery.